Know Before You Come on Authbition

 If anything comes up during the recording that later feels:

-or simply something you’d rather not share
+• Or simply something you’d rather not share

-just email me.
+Please tell me.
 No explanation required.
 I’m happy to cut anything that doesn’t feel right in hindsight.

 The same applies after publishing.
-If something needs to be removed, let me know and I’ll take care of it.
+If something needs to be removed, let me know, and I’ll take care of it.

 Where the Show Is Published